The Beginner’s Guide to Online Donations

 Yoast suggests that we write a (meta) description.
 An introductory paragraph from your web page might be just the ticket here.
 They suggest limiting the description to 156 characters (including spaces).
 Yoast will tell you when you exceed that limit.

 Tech Tool: Another trick is to simply select your introductory paragraph in Word.
 In the lower left-hand corner of your Word document is a little cell called ‘Words.’
 Click on that and it will tell you exactly how many characters (with spaces) you have so that you can edit your text down to 156.
-We will be using this trick a lot in the AdWords chapters!

 NB.
 Please remember that during this process to always save your work as a draft: don’t publish yet because of the URL.